EXCLUSIVE-Actavis plans new merger approach for Allergan -sources

 NEW YORK Oct 7 Actavis Plc plans to approach Allergan Inc again about a potential merger, as the Botox maker warms up to the possibility of a sale, people familiar with the matter said on Tuesday.

-Allergan, which has repeatedly rejected offers from Valeant Pharmaceuticals International Inc, would consider a takeover proposal that values the company at above $200 per share, some of these people said.
+Allergan, which has repeatedly rejected offers from Valeant Pharmaceuticals International Inc, would consider a takeover proposal that values the company at above $200 per share, some of the people said.

 Actavis, which held informal conversations with Allergan in recent months about a possible combination, would like to take a hard look at buying the company and could reach out to its management team as soon as this week to reiterate its interest, one of the sources said.